 Donna seeks to generate more recognition in her home state as an artist.
 At the same time, she’d like to see polymer clay recognized as as an art medium more widely in Australia, as it is overseas.
 Many locals have never heard of polymer clay, and that’s a situation Donna would like to see changed.

 Seaside Expressions Jewellery: Colours of Tasmania

 Almost all the colours used in Seaside Expressions Jewellery are mixed by Donna herself.
 Both small collections and one-off pieces are made in beautiful Tasmanian surrounds that inspire this artist’s creativity.

 Seaside Expressions Jewellery is sold at various artisan-based markets and a select number of annual Tasmanian markets and fairs.
 Donna also accepts consignment and commission work and sells directly from her home when necessary.

 While most of her now-adult children have spread their wings and left Tasmania, Donna Griggs is blessed to have two beautiful granddaughters close by.
 She sees them often and is proud to encourage their own artistic and creative leanings.
 And one day, those girls will also be able to credit their grandmother with a lifelong passion for making.

-For more information, email Donna Griggs.
-You can also follow Seaside Expressions Jewellery on Facebook, and of course… check out the beautiful polymer clay treasures for sale online via Think Tasmania!
-Images by Ceri Brose of CezB Photography.
+For more information, contact Donna Griggs.
+You can also follow Seaside Expressions Jewellery on Facebook, and of course, check out the beautiful polymer clay treasures for sale online via Think Tasmania!
+Photos supplied to Think Tasmania by Donna Griggs were taken by Ceri Brose of CezB Photography.